abhi3700/My_Learning_Subspace/cookbook/src/eg_simple.md

 ## Overview

-This example shows how to spin up a node and start farming with 10 blocks of execution and then exit the node.
+This example shows how to setup a Subspace node and initializes a farmer instance.
+And then does plotting for each farm and logging information about each new block for the next 10 blocks.

 ## Imports